Samyang AF 35mm f/2.8 FE – Tiny but Mighty

 Samyang 35mm F1.4 AS UMC

 As Travel Photographers we tend to favour zoom lenses for their flexibility, and generally, we are happy to use the f/4 versions to save on weight, size, and cost.
-The 35mm focal length is represented in several of our lenses such as the Sony FE 16-35mm f/4 zoom lens – click to read the post and the Sony FE 24-105mm f/4 lens.
-We also have a Sony FE 24-70mm f/4 lens but this is purely used as a back-up lens these days.
+The 35mm focal length is represented in several of our lenses such as the Sony FE 16-35mm f/4 and the Sony FE 24-105mm f/4 lens.
+We also have a Sony FE 24-70mm f/4 lens but this is purely used as a backup lens these days.
 So when we came to the decision to purchase a 35mm prime lens with a faster aperture for low-light shots, there were a lot of choices, however, in our opinion there really was only one contender.
 Most of the lenses produced by lens manufacturers were either too large, too heavy or too expensive.
-We didn’t need a fast aperture such as f/1.4 and we really wanted something compact, lightweight, and inexpensive, that would easily fit into our Peak Design Everyday Sling 10L camera bag – read the post here.
+We didn’t need a fast aperture such as f/1.4 and we really wanted something compact, lightweight, and inexpensive, that would easily fit into our Peak Design Everyday Sling 10L camera bag.

 Enter, stage right, the Samyang AF 35mm f2.8 FE, also known as the “Tiny but Mighty” in their lineup of tiny lenses designed for Sony E-Mount cameras only.
-We had already owned the Samyang 8mm Fisheye Lens from our crop sensor (APS-C) days and subsequently the Samyang 12mm Fisheye Lens after moving to Full Frame so we knew that the results from Samyang lenses were exceptional.
-We also own the Samyang AF 18mm f/2.8 FE lens – read the post here.
+We had already owned the Samyang 8mm Fisheye lens from our crop sensor (APS-C) days and subsequently the Samyang 12mm f2.8 Fisheye lens after moving to Full Frame so we knew that the results from Samyang lenses were exceptional.
+We also own the Samyang AF 18mm f/2.8 FE lens.